Publications

 Currently, I am completing my PhD in Political Science at Johns Hopkins University and, before that, I recieved my BA in Philosophy from Reed College.
 Since 2022, I have also concurrently worked in the tech industry and am now a full-time researcher at IBM.
 There, I interact daily with algorithmic systems, observe their design and development, and contribute to an emerging scholarship on AI auditing.

-My work in political theory has been published in Techné: Research in Philosophy and Technology and my empirical work can be found at venues in computer science and human-computer interaction (HCI) such as FAccT, CSCW, and the Journal of Responsible Innovation (forthcoming).
+My work in political theory has been published in Techné: Research in Philosophy and Technology and my empirical work can be found at venues like FAccT and CSCW.
 From 2024-2026, my research will be supported by grants from the Notre Dame-IBM Tech Ethics Lab and the National Endowment for the Humanities.

 SELECTED Publications